skoolkid/t2sfiles/README.md

 --------------------------

-Each `t2s` file in this repository is named after the game for which it produces a pristine snapshot, restricted to digits, lower case letters, and hyphens.
-If the game name starts with 'The', that word goes at the end of the filename, e.g. `great-escape-the.t2s`.
-If there are two or more games with the same name, the publisher's name is appended, e.g. `battle-of-britain-pss.t2s`.
+Each `t2s` file in this repository is named after the game for which it produces a pristine snapshot.
+The filename is restricted to digits, lower case letters, dots and hyphens.
+If the game name starts with 'The' (in any language), that word goes at the end of the filename, e.g.
+`great-escape-the.t2s`.
+If there are two or more games with the same name, the publisher's name is appended to distinguish them, e.g.
+`battle-of-britain-pss.t2s`.
+If a game consists of multiple parts (as with many adventure games), `-p1`, `-p2` etc. is appended to the name to indicate the part number.
+If a game tape consists of multiple sides that may be different, `-side-1`, `-side-a` etc. is appended to the name to indicate the side number or letter.

 The contents of each `t2s` file have the following format: